 Great Britain is the official name given to the two kingdoms of England and Scotland, and the principality of Wales.
 The United Kingdom (UK) includes these areas as well as Northern Ireland.
 Britain refers to only England and Wales, though some will shorten Great Britain with this term.

 750 BC to 12 BC, Celts were the most powerful people in central & northern Europe.
-Wave after wave, they spread outwards,taking over France, Belgium,& crossing to Britain.
+Wave after wave, they spread outwards,taking over France, Belgium & crossing to Britain.
 There were many tribes of Celts,speaking a vaguely common language.
-Celt comes from the Greek,Keltoi,which means barbarians & is properly pronounced as "Kelt".
-Celt is a term NOT used until the 18th century.
+Celt comes from the Greek, keltoi,which means barbarian.
+Celt is a term not used until the 18th century.
 The Romans called these people Britons.
 The Celtic Iron Age ended AD43 the Romans invaded Britain